 In Zambales, many drivers are not akin to the idea of how dangerous a simple act of making or receiving a phone call or texting is.
 While drivers of private vehicles are also liable in case of an accident resulting from mobile phone use while driving, public utility vehicle drivers should be mindful about their passengers.
 Tricycle drivers, for instance should keep in mind that their vehicles are not as sturdy and do not have the same protection as those of bigger vehicles.
 Jeepney and bus drivers should remember the safety and the lives of the number of people they carry.

 The best way to avoid an accident is to anticipate that not all motorists are cautious enough.
-Prevention and education play a vital role in traffic safety.
+Education and precaution play a vital role in traffic safety.